Weetynn/news-sentiment-gdp-malaysia/README.md

     ▪️ Which of the four demand-side components (private investment, private consumption, imports, and exports) of GDP exhibited a strong correlation with the newly constructed news sentiment index, and which of the components showed a weak correlation to the index?

+#### 📌 Aim and Objectives

+#### Aim:

+    To assess the role of Mandarin news sentiment in forecasting Malaysia's GDP and its four demand components: private investment, private consumption, imports, and exports using machine learning techniques.

+#### Objectives:

+    ▪️ To evaluate the effectiveness of Mandarin news sentiment in predicting Business Confidence Index (BCI) and Consumer Sentiment Index (CSI).

+    ▪️ To compare the predictive performance of Mandarin news sentiment with English news sentiment as reported by previous studies.

+    ▪️ To determine the correlation between GDP's demand-side components and the constructed news sentiment index.